kristianmandrup/markoa/README.md

 ### App configurator

 You can use the `AppConfigurator` to configure multiple apps to be mounted on an `AppContainer`.
-The `AppConfigurator` uses config objects to mount an app using either default stretegies for resolving the main page template and state of each app, or custom strategies you supply.
+The `AppConfigurator` uses config objects to mount an app using either default stretegies for resolving the main page template and data of each app, or custom strategies you supply.

 You can customize the configurator as needed, then call `mountApps` with the list of apps you wish to mount on the app container.